AJYeon/utube2mp3/README.md

   ask before updating modules
-  catch DownloadError: This video is unavailable "would you like to resume converting" doesn’t function as intended use ffmpeg as opposed to ffmy
+  catch DownloadError: This video is unavailable "would you like to resume converting" doesn’t function as intended use ffmpeg as opposed to ffpmy